 We conclude that this rule is not a significant regulatory action because we anticipate that it will have minimal impact on the economy, will not interfere with other agencies, will not adversely alter the budget of any grant or loan recipients, and will not raise any novel legal or policy issues.
 The safety zone created by this rule will be relatively small and enforced for a relatively short time.
 Also, the safety zone is designed to minimize its impact on navigable waters.
+Furthermore, the safety zone has been designed to allow vessels to transit around it.
+Thus, restrictions on vessel movement within that particular area are expected to be minimal.
 Under certain conditions, moreover, vessels may still transit through the safety zone when permitted by the Captain of the Port.